Environmental Science MSc

 Discover how to choose and apply appropriate statistical methodologies in your research, including significance testing, regression, and non-parametric statistics.
 You’ll learn how to use machine learning models such as deep learning to aid your research.

-Air Quality Drivers and Processes – 15 credits
+Advanced Air Pollution Science and Regulation – 15 credits

 Explore how groundwater fits into the hydrological cycle and learn how to understand and predict the impacts of groundwater abstraction and recharge.
 You’ll learn about the controls on hydraulic conductivity, be able to explain how the chemical composition of natural groundwaters develops and the main factors controlling groundwater vulnerability to pollution and approaches for assessing this, along with sustainable approaches to groundwater management.